-Take great pride in your profession.
-There is a reason that you are the first people that despotic leaders lock up.
-You are dangerous with your original ideas.
-So don’t ever feel you are insignificant in this world.
+That ‘sifting’ process takes a special kind of mind, so artists are right to take great pride in the profession.
+There is a reason that artists are the first people that despotic leaders lock up.
+People undermine control when they work with original ideas.
+So artists have no good reason to feel insignificant in this world.
 To the contrary, creativity is the only reason that mankind has moved forward at all.
-That’s about as important as it gets.
+That’s about as important an ability as human’s have.

-When you’re young you want first drafts to be as good as your hero’s work.
-That’s nuts.
-What you can’t see is that your heroes still do multiple drafts that you will never know existed.
-Those could be called failures.
-Or they could be called how you find your work.
-So relax.
-Throw anything at it.
+If you’re creating and stuck: relax.
+Throw anything at the empty space.
 Follow impulses.
 See where they lead.
-You can always start again.
-But don’t try to create perfect work.
-You’ll drive yourself insane.
-Instead, try to love creating your work as much as possible.
-It doesn’t have to be happy work —it can be tragic.
-But it nevertheless needs to be passionate.
+We can always start again.
+Just don’t try to create perfect work.
+That unattanainable expectation would drive any healthy person insane.
+Instead, try to love the creation of the work as much as possible.
+It doesn’t have to be easy, or happy work —it can be tragic.
+But it nevertheless needs to be passionately ours.

 Be bold with your art and your choices.
 Let your creativity expand your life and our world.
-We welcome your input.
-Much love.
+The world welcomes your input.

 A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
 It made others as strange to him as he was to them.
 When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
 He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.